coderefinery/git-intro/content/local-workflow.md

 - Contains the complete history of all changes (commits) to these files and directories.
 - Each commit is a snapshot of the entire project at a certain point in time and has a unique identifier ("hash").
 - Sometimes it contains multiple branches and tags.
+- All the commits and history of a local repository are stored in a directory called `.git` which is located at the root of the repository.

 **Cloning**:
 - Copying (downloading) the entire repository with all commits, branches, and tags to your computer.